Reef (band)

-Reef is an English rock band from Glastonbury, England.
-The band members include Gary Stringer on vocals, Jesse Wood on guitar (replacing original guitarist Kenwyn House in 2014) and Jack Bessant on bass.
+Reef are an English rock band from Glastonbury whose members include Gary Stringer on vocals, Amy Newton on guitar, Jack Bessant on bass, and Luke Bullen on drums.

 Career

-In 1993, Bessant and Stringer were looking for band members while House met Dominic Greensmith (from Barnstaple, Devon), and discussed forming a band.
+In 1993, Bessant and Stringer were looking for band members while Kenwyn House met Dominic Greensmith (from Barnstaple, Devon), and discussed forming a band.
 The foursome got together, producing the extremely rare "Purple Tape" demo.

 After recording several tracks, the band spent much of 1994 touring and building up a fan base.
 They signed to S2, an offshoot of Sony.
 Their first single "Good Feeling" was released on an independent label, but financed by Sony, then as an official Sony S2 release in early 1995.
 This paved the way for "Naked", which was used in a TV advert for the Sony MiniDisc in which a record company executive hears the track on MiniDisc and throws it out of the window disapprovingly.
 It is picked up by a young man outside, who listens to it and likes it (demonstrating the format's durability).